Watch SpaceX launch 22 Starlink satellites to orbit tonight

 Related: 8 ways SpaceX has transformed space travel

-It will be the sixth launch and landing for this particular booster, according to a SpaceX mission description.
+That will be just one short of SpaceX's reuse record, which is currently held by two different Falcon 9 first stages.

-The Falcon 9's upper stage, meanwhile, will keep hauling the 22 Starlink satellites to low Earth orbit (LEO).
-The spacecraft will be deployed there about 65 minutes after launch.
+The Falcon 9's upper stage, meanwhile, will continue hauling the 22 Starlink satellites to low Earth orbit, eventually deploying them there about 65 minutes after liftoff.

+SLD 45 has the opportunity to make history tonight, as we support two launches between 02:04 UTC and 04:44 UTC.
+This could represent the shortest time between launches from the ER on record.
+The previous was 1 hour 37 minutes on Sept.
+12, 1966 when Gemini 11 & Titan-11 launched. pic.twitter.com/4GyOULazSJJuly 27, 2023

 RELATED STORIES: